 Guidance about shielding

 The Government issued separate guidance for people who had to be shielded as they are classed as being vulnerable to coronavirus due to a health condition or weakened immune system, and their relatives, carers, or anyone who lives with them or supports them.
-Restrictions for people who were shielding were lifted on 1st August 2020, but re-introduced in the third national lockdown on Tuesday 5th January 2021.
+Restrictions for people who were shielding were lifted on 17th May 2021 after a third lockdown in England.
 You can find out more via this link - Government advice regarding shielding.

 Guidance for unpaid carers

 We know that the work carried out by unpaid family carers keeps the health and social care system going.
 Recognising that, the Government has published specific guidance to help you to keep safe and well while continuing with your caring role.
 It covers advice regarding emergency plans and what to do about your caring role if you, anyone you live with, or the person you care for, has coronavirus symptoms or is in a clinically vulnerable group.
 Much of this guidance will already be familiar as the Government, local authorities and the NHS have been publishing general advice regularly over the past month.
 However, please do take the time to have a look at it as there is important information there for you.
 You can find out the guidance here – Government Guidance for those who provide unpaid care to someone.

 In February 2021, the Government issued guidance to recommend that people in England providing care to someone they don't live with wear PPE when carrying out that care, this includes unpaid carers.
 We can provide free PPE such as disposable gloves, aprons and face masks to unpaid carers in Hertfordshire or from elsewhere and caring for someone in the county.
 Please contact us, what you need will depend on the care you provide and whether you are in close contact with the person or can keep more than 2 metres from them.
 You can find out more about the guidance on the Government website.